MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOOrgAssetsLibrary.md

 ### -CdnType

 Specifies the CDN type.
 The valid values are public or private.

-Note: Manually configured Private CDN is in the process of being deprecated, for more information, see [Use the Office 365 Content Delivery Network (CDN) with SharePoint Online](/microsoft-365/enterprise/use-microsoft-365-cdn-with-spo)
+Note: The manually configured Private CDN is in the process of being deprecated.
+For more information, see [Use the Office 365 Content Delivery Network (CDN) with SharePoint Online](/microsoft-365/enterprise/use-microsoft-365-cdn-with-spo).

 ```yaml
 Type: SPOTenantCdnType